Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 ## Developing a literacy of needs

-Much of nonviolent communication training is designed to helping people develop a consciousness and literacy of needs, and learning how to express these needs to others in a language that others can easily see what the need is, without hearing any criticism.
+Much of Nonviolent Communication training is designed to helping people develop a consciousness and literacy of needs, and learning how to express these needs to others in a language that others can easily see what the need is, without hearing any criticism.

 *Since many people don't have this vocabulary, we have to do exercises to give them a lot of practice.*